Director of Finance and Operations

-Extended Day Programs Staff | Afternoon
+Extended Day Support Staff

-To apply for a position, please submit your resume, application (see the PDF download below), cover letter, and three references to Michael Treadwell at [email protected].
+To apply for a staff or teaching position, please submit your resume, application (see the PDF download below), cover letter, and three references to Michael Treadwell at [email protected].
 South City Community School seeks candidates for all positions who sincerely profess and live the Christian faith, possess a knowledge or willingness to learn the Charlotte Mason philosophy of education, and embrace the mission and vision of South City Community School, including the desire to work in a school committed to attracting families from a wide variety of social and economic backgrounds.
 As part of the application process, candidates should familiarize themselves with the SCCS website and the Charlotte Mason educational philosophy.

 SCCS is a member of the Christian Schools Association of St. Louis.
 Visit their website to see CSASL job listings.